edubf22/nba-games/README.md

 The above exercise is purely qualitative, but it is still possible to see that some categories matter more when it comes to winning.
 For example, TS% shows a small average rank differential, indicating that teams which score the ball efficiently are more likely to win games.
 This is also highlighted by the average number of playoff teams in the top of this category (9.14).
 On the other hand, TOV% does not seem to be as impactful in predicting if a team is successful, given that it has higher average rank differential and that the average number of playoff teams in the top 10 of this category is lower than for TS%.

 # Predictive Model
+## Methodology
-This problem was approached as a supervised learning model.
-The label was the outcome of the game (`H_win` - home team win), and the features were the team statistics for both the visitor and home team.
+This problem was approached as a supervised learning problem.
+The label was the outcome of the game (`H_win` - home team win), making this a classification problem.
+The features used were the team statistics for both the visitor and home team.
+Since the home team wins more frequently than the visitor team in the NBA, undersampling of the majority class (`H_win = 1`) was also employed to determine if this is a deciding factor.

 Separate models were created using regular and advanced team statistics.
 Below is a list of the statistics that were used in each case:

-* Regular statistics:
+* **Regular statistics:**
     * `FG%`: field goal percentage
     * `3P%`: three-point field goal percentage
     * `2P%`: two-point field goal percentage